J-Wengler/NLP_Paper/manuscript.md

             a.
 All candidate articles from StarGEO are queried
             b.
 The specific word vector model is loaded (SciSpaCy, BioWordVec, ...)
             c.
 For each query and keyword combination findSimilarity() is run in Helper.py and added to a multiprocessing thread.
 This script prints to an output file the calculated similarity of each article using each combination
-            #FIXME -> Should we go into detail here?

 ### Manual Gene Expression Omnibus Evaluation
 Gene Expression Omnibus (GEO) is the parent corpus from which StarGEO is derived [@doi:10.1093/nar/30.1.207].
 To compare our technique directly to GEO we use a manual evaluation.
 We first use the advanced search option on